Blackened death metal: Melodic black-death

 Melodic black-death (also known as blackened melodic death metal or melodic blackened death metal) is a genre of extreme metal that describes the style created when melodic death metal bands began being inspired by black metal and European romanticism.
-However, unlike most other black metal, this take on the genre would incorporate an increased sense of melody and narrative.
-Some bands who have played this style include Dissection, Sacramentum, Naglfar, God Dethroned, Dawn, Unanimated, Thulcandra, Skeletonwitch and Cardinal Sin.
+However, unlike most other black metal, this take on the genre incorporates an increased sense of melody and narrative.
+Some bands who have played this style include Dissection, Sacramentum, Naglfar, Dawn, Unanimated, Thulcandra, Skeletonwitch, and Cardinal Sin.

 Sweden's Dissection evolved alongside melodic death metal bands such as At the Gates and In Flames, by building upon the musical foundation laid by death metal and incorporating guitar melodies and harmonies amongst the standard brutality of the genre.
 However, unlike the other bands, Dissection began incorporating influences from black metal into their music, which lead to their debut album The Somberlain influencing a plethora of subsequent bands and Metal Injection dubbing them "one of the most important extreme metal bands of all time".
 Sacramentum's debut and second albums Far Away from the Sun and The Coming of Chaos would then continue Dissection's style of black metal-infused melodic death metal, based around middle of the neck guitar riffing and howling vocals, while Vinterland would lean even more upon their black metal predecessors like Norway's Emperor.
 Naglfar would base their sound primarily within that of Gothenburg metal bands like In Flames and Dark Tranquility, by taking a brighter and thrashier take on the style.

 War metal

-War metal (also known as war black metal or bestial black metal) is an aggressive, cacophonous and chaotic subgenre of blackened death metal, described by Rock Hard journalist Wolf-Rüdiger Mühlmann as "rabid" and "hammering".
-Important influences include first wave black metal band Sodom, first wave black metal/death metal band Possessed as well as old grindcore, black and death metal bands like Repulsion, Autopsy, Sarcófago and the first two Sepultura releases.
-War metal bands include Blasphemy, Archgoat, Impiety, In Battle, Bestial Warlust and Zyklon-B.
+War metal (also known as war black metal or bestial black metal) is a genre derived primarily from first-wave black metal, while incorporating elements of death metal and grindcore.
+It is aggressive, cacophonous and chaotic and includes musical characteristics including tremolo picking, blast beats, growled or screamed vocals and lo-fi production.

+Brazilian band Sarcófago's debut album I.N.R.I.
+(1987), was a major influence upon the development of the genre.

+The genre was pioneered by Canadian band Blasphemy on their debut album Fallen Angel of Doom (1990).
+Kansas City, Missouri band Order from Chaos and many of the acts on the record label Ross Bay Cult were also early proponents in the genre.
+The genre quickly developed a scene in Australia, with Sadistik Exekution and Bestial Warlust.
+It was the members of Bestial Warlust who coined the name "war metal".
+At this time, the Finnish scene was home to war metal bands Archgoat and Beherit.
+According to Invisible Oranges, some see the genre as having begun with the 1996 formation of the Canadian band Conqueror, and as having concluded with the band's 1997 disbandment.

+Other notable acts in the genre include Revenge, Diocletian, Teitanblood, Black Witchery, Axis of Advance, Impiety, In Battle and Zyklon-B.